-DATALINK replication is available on Solaris as part of Version 7.1 FixPak 1.
+DATALINK replication is available for the Solaris Operating Environment as part of Version 7.1 FixPak 1.
 It requires an FTP daemon that runs in the source and target DATALINK file system and supports the MDTM (modtime) command, which displays the last modification time of a given file.
-If you are using Version 2.6 of the Solaris operating system, or any other version that does not include FTP support for MDTM, you need additional software such as WU-FTPD.
+If you are using Version 2.6 of the Solaris Operating Environment, or any other version that does not include FTP support for MDTM, you need additional software such as WU-FTPD.